mdn/content/files/en-us/web/html/element/a/index.md

 Interactive elements, like links, should provide an area large enough that it is easy to activate them.
 This helps a variety of people, including those with motor control issues and those using imprecise inputs such as a touchscreen.
 A minimum size of 44×44 [CSS pixels](https://www.w3.org/TR/WCAG21/#dfn-css-pixels) is recommended.

-Text-only links in prose content are exempt from this requirement, but it’s still a good idea to make sure enough text is hyperlinked to be easily activated.
+Text-only links in prose content are exempt from this requirement, but it's still a good idea to make sure enough text is hyperlinked to be easily activated.

 - [Understanding Success Criterion 2.5.5: Target Size](https://www.w3.org/WAI/WCAG21/Understanding/target-size.html)
 - [Target Size and 2.5.5](https://adrianroselli.com/2019/06/target-size-and-2-5-5.html)